The sharp phase transition for level set percolation of smooth planar Gaussian fields: Introduction

 Recently, such statements have been proven also for the level sets and excursion sets of smooth planar Gaussian fields.
 The pioneering work was \cite{bg_16} in which it was shown that, assuming correlations decay polynomially with exponent at least $\beta \approx 325$, both $\mathcal{L}_0$ and $\mathcal{E}_0$ satisfy equivalents of the RSW estimates.
 Although the necessary decay assumptions on $\kappa$ have been progressively weakened \cite{bm_17, bmw_17, rv_rsw}, the state of the art still requires correlations to decay polynomially with exponent $\beta > 4$, much faster than that implied by the mere integrability of the covariance kernel (which corresponds roughly to $\beta > 2$).
 For sub-critical levels~$\ell < 0$,~\cite{rv_bf} established the exponential decay of crossing probabilities in the special case of the Bargmann-Fock field.

 A secondary aim of this paper is to establish quantitative descriptions of the phase transition.
-In particular, working under the same mild conditions as mentioned above (in particular, under the assumption $\beta > 2$), we show that if $\ell < 0$ then domains are crossed by $\mathcal{E}_\ell$ with probability that decays, in the scale of the domain, faster than any polynomial (the precise rate depends on our assumptions, and is exponential if correlations decay fast enough), whereas if $\ell = 0$ then RSW estimates hold.
+In particular, working under the same mild conditions as mentioned above (in particular, under the assumption $\beta > 2$), we show that if $\ell < 0$ then domains are crossed by $\mathcal{E}_\ell$ with probability decaying exponentially in the scale of the domain, whereas if $\ell = 0$ then RSW estimates hold.
 We remark that, although our results are inspired by the works mentioned above, our methods are completely independent and quite distinct (except for the use of Tassion's method~\cite{tassion2014crossing}); see Section~\ref{s.overview} for an overview of our methods, and how they relate to previous work.